 “The tech unemployment rate is also an indication that many of the layoffs occurring at the tech sector level are non-technical workers, such as sales, marketing, or related business support positions.”

-It’s also worth bearing in mind the amount of tech job opportunities: The World Economic Forum’s Future of Jobs Report estimated that 97 million new roles may be created by technological development globally by the year 2025.
+It’s also worth bearing in mind the amount of tech job opportunities: The World Economic Forum’s Future of Jobs Report estimated that 97 million new roles may be created by technological development globally by 2025.
 This is not just what we would consider the tech industry—the report is across 15 different industries, from manufacturing to healthcare, from energy to the auto industry.

 As you can see, the vast majority of those 97 million roles are not jobs in tech companies, but tech jobs.
 Let’s examine the important difference between the two.